zheer-kejlberg/zheer-kejlberg/README.md

 ### Zheer Kejlberg Al-Mashhadi, MD, PhD

+<ins>Currently</ins> a postdoc at Steno Diabetes Center Aarhus

+&emsp;&emsp; characterising medication use in type 2 diabetes and improving prediction of type 2 diabetes and its consequences

-- PhD in pharmacoepidemiology of fractures in diabetes mellitus
+<ins>Previously</ins> a **PhD** in the pharmacoepidemiology of fractures in type 2 diabetes.

-- Interested in statistical methods, causal inference, and Rstats
-- Additional: Atherosclerosis, hypertension, insulin resistance
+&emsp;&emsp; I have additionally worked with atherosclerosis, hypertension, insulin resistance and more.

+My <ins>research interests</ins> lie mostly in the methodological realm;

+&emsp;&emsp; statistics and prediction, causal inference, and everything Rstats.

+My <ins>clinical experience</ins> spans internal medicine / endocrinology, general/family medicine, emergency medicine, and psychiatry

 <!--
 **zheer-kejlberg/zheer-kejlberg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.